konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/index.md

 }
 ```

-After downloading these files, the paths to them will also become available in the Project instance.
+After downloading these files, their paths will become available in the Project instance.

 You can get the path to the folder containing the Documents' folders with: